Find a DoctorPatient Portal

 • Pain Worsening with Movement – Increased discomfort when standing, walking, or lifting.

-If you're experiencing these symptoms, early diagnosis and treatment with procedures like kyphoplasty can help restore spinal function and relieve pain.
-How Is Kyphoplasty Performed?
+If you're experiencing these symptoms, early diagnosis and treatment with procedures like kyphoplasty can help restore spinal function and relieve pain

 Benefits of Kyphoplasty